 David is a doctoral student in the Social Psychology Department.
 His research interests typically revolve around how minor aspects of a situation can have profound affects on thinking and judgment.
 For instance, the weight of a clipboard can affect how important you think a survey is, and the inclusion of certain standard survey questions can affect the mindset you bring to a survey.
 One primary area of research in on how we use metaphors to understand relatively abstract concepts in terms of more concrete, easier-to-understand ones.
 While media and everyday discourse may often employ conceptual metaphors to portray a more vivid story or encourage certain actions, my research suggests that these metaphors may ultimately hurt our understanding of these concepts.

-Neil Lewis Jr is a first year doctoral student in Social Psychology at the University of Michigan.
+Neil Lewis Jr is a second year doctoral student in Social Psychology at the University of Michigan.
 Broadly, he is interested in how information about our social environments impacts motivation, judgments, and decisions.
 In one line of research, he examines the influence of subtle environmental cues on motivation and behavior.
 In a second line of research he examines the role of identity salience in goal pursuit.
 In a third line of research, he examines the effects of selective attention biases on attitude formation and change.
 Prior to his arrival in Ann Arbor, he earned in Bachelor’s Degrees in Economics and Psychology at Cornell University.Advisors: Dr. Denise Sekaquaptewa, Dr. Daphna Oyserman, Dr. Allison Earl

-Mike is a first year PhD student in Social Psychology at the University of Michigan.
+Mike is a second year PhD student in Social Psychology at the University of Michigan.
 In his work with Dr. Earl in HAILab, he is largely interested in attitude change and the mechanisms of attitude change.
 Currently, Mike is studying attitudes on gun control and how those attitudes may be influenced by the framing of the issue.
 Mike also studies psychology and law with Dr. Phoebe Ellsworth, with whom he is working on studies of the effect of race on juries in a criminal courtroom.
 Mike is originally from the San Francisco Bay Area and is an avid runner, cyclist, and skier.

 Undergrad: Tufts University, B.S. in Psychology, Magna Cum Laude (Advisor: Sam Sommers)